revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Thodunn practices filigree on a spare broken sword hilt The moulds used by them are likely poor
 (Nb armour is forged not cast but whatever)
+Nat 20 on reviewing notes produced by Burt
+There is a clear indication that he's preparing to make his own version of armour, with spiked gauntlets